jwclary/Project-Portfolio3/README.md

 CE02: COMPLETE - Pulls data from a custom database holding information on Full Sail Classes

-CE03: INPROGRESS - Fill in the logic to create a tic-tac-toe game
+CE03: COMPLETE - Fill in the logic to create a tic-tac-toe game
+***
+## Final Project
+Asteroidz: INPROGRESS - This project pulls data of asteroids from the NASA API and will have users be able to view, save, and delete asteroids from a custom database.
 ***